South Crofty and United Downs Mine Locations

 A New Copper Tin Discovery

 In April 2020, Cornish Metals reported the discovery of a new zone of high grade copper-tin mineralisation located in a previously unmined area between the historic United Mine and Consolidated Mines at United Downs.
-The discovery was made in drill hole GWDD-002, drilled by Cornish Lithium.
-Two diamond drill holes have been completed, for a total length of 1,858m and at the time of writing, only results from part of diamond drill hole GWDD-002 have been reported so far.
+Two diamond drill holes were completed, for a total length of 1,858m.
+In November 2020, Cornish Metals report the second set of assays, including 4.04 metres grading 4.44% Copper and 2.06% Tin.

-Cornish Metals is in the process of logging and sampling the remaining drill core from both GWDD-001 and GWDD-002, and is applying for a drill permit to drill test the strike extension of the lode structure intersected in GWDD-002.
+Cornish Metals is in the process of applying for a drill permit to drill test the strike extension of the lode structure intersected in GWDD-002.